arrteann/NumCounter/README.md

 2. Flutter
 3. Genymotion
 # Use :
-..* First Your just Create a Flutter App
+1. First Your just Create a Flutter App
-..* Replace Files
+2. Replace Files
-..* and Run App , Enjoy 😃🤞
+3. Run App , Enjoy 😃🤞